 There are 2 types of brain tumors:

-Primary brain tumors: Originate in the brain either in the brain parenchyma (eg, gliomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
+Primary brain tumors: Originate in the brain in the brain parenchyma (eg, gliomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
 Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
 Diagnosis is... read more , which include astrocytomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
 Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
 Diagnosis is... read more , oligodendrogliomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
 Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
-Diagnosis is... read more , and ependymomas Gliomas are primary tumors that originate in brain parenchyma.
-Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
-Diagnosis is... read more ; medulloblastomas Medulloblastomas Medulloblastomas are primitive neuroectodermal tumors that commonly manifest as a posterior fossa mass and obstructive hydrocephalus.
-At least four types of molecularly and prognostically distinct... read more ) or in extraneural structures (eg, meningiomas Meningiomas Meningiomas are benign tumors of the meninges that can compress adjacent brain tissue.
+Diagnosis is... read more , and ependymomas Gliomas ; medulloblastomas; primary central nervous system [CNS] lymphomas Medulloblastomas Medulloblastomas are primitive neuroectodermal tumors that commonly manifest as a posterior fossa mass and obstructive hydrocephalus.
+At least four types of molecularly and prognostically distinct... read more ) or in extraneural structures (eg, meningiomas Meningiomas Meningiomas are tumors of the meninges that can compress adjacent brain tissue.
 Symptoms depend on the tumor’s location.
 Diagnosis is by MRI with contrast agent.
-Treatment may include... read more , acoustic neuromas Vestibular Schwannoma A vestibular schwannoma, also called an acoustic neuroma, is a Schwann cell–derived tumor of the 8th cranial nerve.
+Treatment may include excision... read more , vestibular schwannomas Vestibular Schwannoma A vestibular schwannoma (acoustic neuroma) is a Schwann cell–derived tumor of the 8th cranial nerve.
 Symptoms include unilateral hearing loss.
-Diagnosis is based on audiology... read more , other schwannomas)
+Diagnosis is based on audiology and confirmed by... read more )